• Skip to main content

-In this post we will learn how to build an electromagnetic levitation circuit which can imitate an anti-gravity phenomenon by ensuring that an iron object remains pulled above the ground by an electromagnet, so that it does not stick to the electromagnet, rather keeps floating between the electromagnet tip and the ground.
+In this post I have explained how to build an electromagnetic levitation circuit which can imitate an anti-gravity phenomenon by ensuring that an iron object remains pulled above the ground by an electromagnet, so that it does not stick to the electromagnet, rather keeps floating between the electromagnet tip and the ground.

 Basic Working Principle